lugrus2000/bubblecast-video-plugin/readme.txt

 = 1.1.1 =
 * Optimization for multiple videos on blog's page - the thumbnails are shown instead of Flash player for faster page loading.
 When the thumbnail is clicked the video starts to play
+* Bug fixed - Sidebar widget could not use default options

 == Why do I want video in my blog? ==